About

 McAbee’s portrait of an open-handed, non-judgmental, big tent Christianity will appeal to all who seek connection . . . —KATE DANIELS, author of In the Months of My Son’s Recovery

-[G]ems of faith, emotion, and longing . . . an apophatic theology that speaks to the holes in our hearts . . . —ERIKA MEITNER, author of Useless Junk
+[G]ems of faith, emotion, and longing . . . an apophatic theology that speaks to the holes in our hearts . . . —ERIKA MEITNER, author of Useful Junk

 Holy the Body wrestles with ghosts and shadows, discovers Mother Teresa in a cinnamon bun in Nashville, Tennessee, and Jesus’s tears in a trick of light.
 At once dark and humorous, these poems explore the dynamics of loss, grief, and doubt, while chiseling out a hard- earned language for the sacred.